PWParsons/paygate/contributing.md

 If you want to contribute but do not know where to start, this list provides some starting points.
 - Add Query endpoint
 - Add tests
-- Set up TravisCI, StyleCI, ScrutinizerCI
+- Set up TravisCI, ScrutinizerCI
 - Write a comprehensive ReadMe

 ## Pull Requests